klaas1979/tablesmith-like/FUNCTIONS.md

 ### Dice

+**Extension**:

+- the d in the roll expression is case insensitive, i.e. `1d4` is equal to `1D4`
-**Extension**: accepts all Calc expressions and multiply dice not only a modificator (+, -) as inTablesmith 5.2.
-The 'd' binds first, only braces bind before.
-Is interchangeable with *Calc*
+- accepts all Calc expressions and multiply dice not only a modificator (+, -) as inTablesmith 5.2.
+- The 'd' binds first, only braces bind before.
+- Is interchangeable with *Calc*

 ### Calc